msa03/QA_Final_Project_Spring_Petclinic/README.md

 ![Riskassesment](https://user-images.githubusercontent.com/55898620/139305877-a2e76366-a032-4304-ac16-ec574ece55ef.png)

-some of the risks and preventative measures we identified were:
+Some of the risks and preventative measures we identified were:

 * App breaking code getting pushed up to the main branch, the measure for this was to set up reviews for any pushes to git and having a previous version on a branch to revert to if things went go wrong.